UDST/bayarea_urbansim/README.md

 `#` = a number that is updated in the RUNNUM file in the bayarea_urbansim directory each time you run Simulation.py.

-Several files are output to the `runs/` directory.
+Many files are output to the `runs/` directory.
 They are described below.

 filename |description
 ----------------------------|-----------
-run#_parcel_output.csv 		|csv of parcels that are built for review in Explorer run#_subsidy_summary.csv 	|currently empty run#_simulation_output.json |summary by TAZ for review in Explorer (unix only) run#_taz_summaries 			|A CSV for [input to the MTC travel model](http://analytics.mtc.ca.gov/foswiki/UrbanSimTwo/OutputToTravelModel)
+run#_topsheet_2040 | An overall summary of various housing, employment, etc by regional planning area types run#_parcel_output.csv 		|csv of parcels that are built for review in Explorer run#_subsidy_summary.csv 	|currently empty run#_simulation_output.json |summary by TAZ for review in Explorer (unix only) run#_taz_summaries 			|A CSV for [input to the MTC travel model](http://analytics.mtc.ca.gov/foswiki/UrbanSimTwo/OutputToTravelModel) run#_urban_footprint_summary | A CSV with A Summary of how close the scenario is to meeting [Performance Target 4](http://planbayarea.org/the-plan/plan-details/goals-and-targets.html)

-#####Results on S3:

-Results can be pushed to S3 with the S3 flag in `Simulation.py`.

 Browse results [here](http://urbanforecast.com/runs/)